-Methane-Content LNG refers to liquefied natural gas characterized by a high proportion of methane (CH₄), typically ranging from 85% to 99% depending on gas source, treatment depth, and liquefaction process.
-Natural gas is purified and cooled to approximately –162°C, transforming methane into a cryogenic liquid and reducing volume by nearly 600 times.
+Methane-Content LNG refers to liquefied natural gas characterized by a high proportion of methane (CH₄)—typically ranging from 85% to 99%, depending on gas source, treatment depth, and liquefaction process.
+LNG is produced by cooling purified natural gas to approximately –162°C, at which point methane condenses into a cryogenic liquid, reducing its volume by nearly 600 times.

-Higher methane concentration directly enhances combustion efficiency, flame stability, and energy predictability, making Methane-Content LNG ideal for power generation, industrial heating, gas engines, and transportation fuels.
+A higher methane concentration directly enhances combustion efficiency, flame stability, and energy predictability, making Methane-Content LNG particularly suitable for power generation, industrial heating, gas engines, and transportation fuels

 Composition & Quality Profile